facebook/react-native-website/website/blog/2020-07-17-react-native-principles.md

 ## Massive Scale

 Hundreds of screens in the Facebook app are implemented with React Native.
-The Facebook app is used by billions of people on a huge range of devices. **This is why** **we invest our efforts into the most challenging problems at scale.**
+The Facebook app is used by billions of people on a huge range of devices. **This is why** **we invest in the most challenging problems at scale.**

 Deploying React Native in our apps lets us identify problems that we wouldn’t see at a smaller scale.
 For example, Facebook focuses on improving performance across a broad spectrum of devices from the newest iPhone to many older generations of Android devices.
 This focus informs our architecture projects such as Hermes, Fabric, and TurboModules.